judsonlmoore/judsonlmoore.com/_posts/travel/female-travel/2017-04-18-interview-foreverwinter-project-laura-davies.markdown

   - female travel
   - interview
 author:			lauradavies
-excerpt:		I recently had the opportunity to sit down with Laura Davies as she pursues an epic journey chasing winter around the world with The ForeverWinter Project.
+description:		I recently had the opportunity to sit down with Laura Davies as she pursues an epic journey chasing winter around the world with The ForeverWinter Project.
 image:			/assets/images/2017/03/foreverwinter-project-ski-kazakhstan.jpg
 ---